Real Talk

 There must be a widespread effort to educate young people and adults—especially in rural areas—about the importance of consent, healthy relationships, and the emotional maturity needed for sexual activity.

-Role of NGOs and Child Advocacy Groups in Supporting the New Law
+How NGOs and Child Advocacy Groups Support the New Age of Consent Law in the Philippines?

 Non-government agencies and child advocacy groups like Plan International and Save the Children played a vital role in advocating for the increase in the age of consent.